 Trace Adkins isn’t just known for his incredible country songs and signature deep vocals.
 As many know, he’s also a proud supporter of the U.S. military.
-It can be seen through not just the charities and causes he supports, like Wounded Warrior Project, but also his music.

 Written by Jeremy Spillman and Dave Turnbull, “Arlington” was released in June 2005 as the second single from Adkins’ album Songs About Me.
 It peaked at #16 on the Billboard Hot Country Singles & Tracks chart.

 The meaningful song is narrated by a serviceman that was killed in action and is now buried at Arlington National Cemetery.
 The song was actually inspired by Tennessee native Corporal Patrick Nixon.

 Nixon died in battle on March 23, 2003 after being ambushed while trying to secure a bridge in Nasiriyah, Iraq.
 After speaking to Nixon’s father, Turnbull felt inspired to make his story into a song.

 In an interview with CMT, Adkins said he waited a long time to record a song like “Arlington”.

 Trace Knew This Was The Song For Him

 “I knew that was the song I had been waiting a long time to record,” Adkins said, while adding that he almost recorded John Michael Montgomery‘s “Letters From Home,” but decided against it.

 “But then this song came along, and I said, ‘Oh, there it is.
 That’s what I’ve been waiting for.’
 It’s just a nonpolitical song.
 It doesn’t glorify war at all or anything like that.
 It’s just simply paying tribute and homage and respect to the people who gave that last full measure.”